inveniosoftware/invenio-rdm-migrator/README.rst

                 for entry in file:
                     yield xml.loads(entry)

-It is up to discussion if the _transformation_ from XML/JSON string to dictionary should be part of the extract or is it a "pre-transform" step.

 Transform
 ---------

-The transformer has the biggest part of the code logic.
-It is in charge of making whatever entry it gets into something that can be imported into an RDM database (e.g. an RDMRecord).
-It's main functionality is to loop through the entries (i.e. the iterator returned by the extract class), transform and yield (e.g. the record).
+The transformer is in charge of modifying the content to suit, in this case, the InvenioRDM data model (e.g. for records) so it can be imported in the DB.
+It's will loop through the entries (i.e. the iterator returned by the extract class), transform and yield (e.g. the record).
 Diving more in the example of a record:

-To transform something to an RDM record, you need to implement `transform/base:RDMRecordTransform`.
+To transform something to an RDM record, you need to implement `streams/records/transform.py:RDMRecordTransform`.
 For each record it will yield what is considered a semantically "full" record: the record itself, its parent, its draft in case it exists and the files related them.

 .. code-block:: python